selfage/test_runner/README.md

 `npm install @selfage/test_runner`

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a test runner that makes each test file itself an exectuable file which runs one or more test cases.
+Provides a simple test runner that makes each test file itself an exectuable file and is capable to be combined into one large test suite file.

 ## Test runner for Node environment